Eye And Skin Safety

 Sensitization

-The local Lymph Node Assay (LLNA) is an alternative study to the Guinea Pig Sensitization Test, used for determining sensitization potential of materials.
-Following exposure to a sensitizing test substance, lymphocyte proliferation occurs in the local lymph node.
-The LLNA measures increased proliferation of lymphocytes in the auricular lymph nodes (which drain the site of exposure; ears).
-Proliferation is assessed by determining the incorporation of the thymidine analog, bromodeoxyuridine (BrdU), into the DNA of lymph node cells using flow cytometric method.
+The Local Lymph Node Assay (LLNA) is alternative study to the Guinea Pig Sensitization Test used for determining the sensitizing potential of materials.
+Following exposure to a sensitizing test substance, lymphocyte proliferation occurs in the lymph node local to the site of exposure.
+The LLNA measures increased proliferation of lymphocytes in the auricular lymph node which drain the site of exposure; ears).
+Proliferation is assessed by determining the incorporation of the thymidine analog, bromodeoxyuridine (BrdU) into the DNA of lymph node cells using an enzyme-linked immunosorbent assay (ELISA).

 Contact dermal sensitization is an immunological process where the host, through repeated skin exposure, acquires a specific allergic sensitivity to a substance.
 In the Buehler model, contact dermal sensitivity is manifested as increased erythema.